Child Development Associate (CDA) Credential

 We are always looking for hosts for our day, evening, and weekend courses.
 We need safe and professional locations with appropriate seating for adult learners and parking (technology is a bonus!).
 If you are willing to host, fill out our form and we’ll contact you when a course is just the right fit.

-You can complete professional hours through a wide variety of training organizations with expertise in early childhood.
+You can complete your 120 education hours through a wide variety of training organizations with expertise in early childhood.
 Such agencies include: a college or university, other resource and referral agencies, private training organizations, vocational or technical schools, or other approved early childhood training sites.
+Once you’ve completed your education hours, we can help you with coordinating verification visits with a Professional Development specialist and the assessment process.

 Renewing or Updating Your Expired CDA